 You can expect to have several of the same type of building, and that’s ok!
 (Police stations and Supermarkets will probably be easy to find in your town) you can always encourage the kids to make more buildings if you want the town to have a more diverse range of public spaces 🙂

 Note: This idea was created in collaboration with Hello Wonderful.
 You can see Box of Ideas’ guest post over there.

 This resource is available on Teachers Pay Teachers

 Get the PDF:

-Sign up here for that list 🙂
+Sign up here to get a monthly update and freebies available only for my private list 🙂